netxms/netxms-doc/admin/agent-management.rst

    5. :file:`/usr/etc/nxagentd.conf`

 For Windows systems:

-   1. :file:`'installation directory'\etc\nxagentd.conf`
+   1. :file:`'installation directory'\\etc\\nxagentd.conf`

 For Windows location of NetXMS config can be change in registry.

-If configuration file is placed in different location, then it's location and file name can be given to agent with -c parameter.
+If configuration file is placed in different location or named in different way, then it's location and file name can be given to agent with -c parameter.

 The file can contain the following parameters (in main section):

 .. list-table::
    :widths: 15 50 15